carlsmith/coffeeshop/scripts/main.coffee.md

         return editor.currentFile

-Little helper function for doing what `get` does without the exception handling, and always on the local copy of `currentFile`.
+Little helper function for doing what `get` does, but without the exception handling, returning `undefined` on bad keys, and always acting on the local copy of `currentFile`.

     editor.getCopyFromDisk = ->

         item = localStorage.getItem editor.currentFile.coshKey
-        JSON.parse item if item
+        if item then JSON.parse item else undefined

 This function updates the editor state, keeping the chit status colour correct, and keep the filename aligned with the left-hand side of the